Hutterites

-Hutterites (/ˈhʌtəraɪts/; Hutterer), also called Hutterian Brethren (German: Hutterische Brüder), are a communal ethnoreligious branch of Anabaptists, who, like the Amish and Mennonites, trace their roots to the Radical Reformation of the early 16th century and have formed intentional communities.
+Hutterites (/ˈhʌtəraɪts/; Hutterer), also called Hutterian Brethren (Hutterische Brüder), are a communal ethnoreligious branch of Anabaptists, who, like the Amish and Mennonites, trace their roots to the Radical Reformation of the early 16th century and have formed intentional communities.

 The founder of the Hutterites, Jakob Hutter, "established the Hutterite colonies on the basis of the Schleitheim Confession, a classic Anabaptist statement of faith" of 1527.
 He formed the first communes in 1528 in Tyrol (present-day Italy).
 Since the death of Hutter in 1536, the beliefs of the Hutterites, especially those espousing a community of goods and nonresistance, have resulted in hundreds of years of diaspora in many countries.
 The Hutterites embarked on a series of migrations through central and eastern Europe.
 Nearly extinct by the 18th century, they migrated to Russia in 1770 and about a hundred years later to North America.
 Over the course of 140 years, their population living in communities of goods recovered from about 400 to around 50,000 at present.
-Today, almost all Hutterites live in Western Canada and the upper Great Plains of the United States and central Washington and northern Oregon states.
+Due to the preservation of their original way of life, the Hutterites fall under the larger category of Old Order Anabaptists.
+Today, almost all Hutterites live in Western Canada, the upper Great Plains of the United States, central Washington State, and northern Oregon.